Ola Borten Moe: 2022

 Borten Moe announced the government's intention to hand out 170 million NOK for schools and other educational institutions to be able to follow up on their students.
 He stated: "The pandemic is resilient, and this winter there was more digital teaching and fewer opportunities to meet socially.
 The effect of the pandemic will also not be over as soon as we reopen.
 Therefore, the Storting has decided to allocate 170 million NOK to follow up the students academically and socially this year.
 The goal is that educational institutions and organizations can quickly initiate or extend additional measures to help students".

 Borten Moe criticised the NMBU for bringing in PR consultants to work on their goal of sustainability.
-He expressed agreement with their goals for sustainability, but argued that communications work is not how it's done, but rather through practical work.
+He expressed agreement with their goals for sustainability, but argued that communications work is not how it is done, but rather through practical work.
 The NMBU principal, Curt Rice, expressed surprise for the criticism, and advised Borten Moe to not address such an issue to the media.
 He also notified the ministry of education that he was willing to give a full explanation of the NMBU's deal with communications in their work on sustainability.

 On 1 March, Borten Moe met with leaders of universities and colleges to discuss the government's work with Russian authorities.
 He stressed that measures that the government was taking was aimed at Russian authorities and not the country's citizens, and added it was crucial to maintain connection with Russian society.
 He also expressed that the education sector had individual cases to handle, notably Norwegian students who had been or is presently in Ukraine, Russia or Belarus.

 The Student Society in Trondheim voted with 85 in favour, 1 against and 16 abstaining in a motion of no confidence in Borten Moe as higher education minister.
 Given that a motion needs to be passed with a 100 votes, the confidence motion was not approved.
 The vote came in reaction to Borten Moe's announcement of cuts in an NTNU campus project.
 The Student Society leader, Fredrik Akre, expressed that Borten Moe was responsible for repeated offences of broken promises, while also expressing that Borten Moe had the choice of upholding promises or they would demand him to be replaced.
 A political advisor for Borten Moe, Signe Bjortveit, responded to the criticism, saying: "I note that the motion for a resolution was not passed, and it was perhaps just as well since the Storting is the only one who can remove ministers.
 The reason why the ministry has asked NTNU and Statsbygg to study alternatives of smaller scope and price is that the previous government left behind extensive plans with many large construction projects that were to be realized in a short time.
 The sum of the projects that have been started - or planned to be started - is too large.
 Our goal is still to move the activity at Dragvoll down to Gløshaugen".